thisyearnofear/ify-agent/README.md

 - `@snel nounify a cartoon character. scale to 0.5` - Generates an image with the nounify overlay
 - `@snel baseify a crypto-themed image. color to blue` - Generates an image with the baseify overlay
 - `@snel clankerify a robot scene. scale to 0.7` - Generates an image with the clankerify overlay
+- `@snel mantleify a blockchain visualization. scale to 0.5` - Generates an image with the mantleify overlay

 #### Applying Overlays to Existing Images